sangling/OfficeDocs-AppCompliance/Teams/appfluence-inc-priority-matrix.md

 #### Data access via bots

 If this app contains a bot or a messaging extension, it can access the roster (first name, last name, display name, email address) of any team member in a team or chat it's added to.
-Do this app make use of this capability?
+Does this app make use of this capability?

 >Priority Matrix manages project/task data created by the user, or by the app automatically in response to events.